Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Results and discussion

 \section{Results and discussion}

-Figure \ref{fig2}(a) shows the normalized MCP signal from the graphite target as a function of $\chi$ for the incident tender X-rays with LH polarization.
-The MCP yield varies periodically with $\chi$, reaching its maximum and minimum at $(n+1/2)\pi$ and $n \pi$ ($n \in \mathbb{Z}$), respectively.
+Figure \ref{fig2}(a) shows the normalized $I_\text{MCP}$ from the graphite target as a function of $\chi$ for incident tender X-rays with LH polarization ($h\nu$ = 2000 eV). $I_\text{MCP}$ varies periodically with $\chi$, reaching a maximum and minimum at $(n+1/2)\pi$ and $n \pi$ ($n \in \mathbb{Z}$), respectively.
 This modulation is consistent with the incident photon polarization.